exonum/exonum-doc/src/roadmap.md

 ### Java Application Package

-A usability achievement that presupposes shipment of Exonum as a ready-to-install application package.
+This usability achievement allows shipping Exonum as a ready-to-install application package.
 The package is targeted at Java developers who plan to develop Exonum-based services.
 The application will have Rust and other related libraries pre-installed.
 This means that no compilation of the application will be required.

-### Java Light Client - v.1
+### Java Light Client

 With this step we expand the range of clients available for the framework.
 Apart from the [light client library](https://github.com/exonum/exonum-client)